 Orlando’s summer just got a whole lot cooler as SeaWorld Orlando showed off its highly-anticipated new realm called Antarctica: Empire of the Penguin.
-It doesn’t officially open to the public until tomorrow, May 25, 2013, but the immersive new area was fully previewed today, revealing its most impressive features.
+It doesn’t officially open until tomorrow, May 25, 2013, but the immersive new area was fully previewed today, revealing its most impressive features.

-Located near the back of the park, Antarctica towers over its surrounding area with icy peaks that don’t melt, even in the hottest of Florida days.
-With iceberg-inspired rock work towering over 50 feet tall, once guests step inside, they are removed from a tropical climate and transported to what SeaWorld likes to call “the bottom of the world.”
+Antarctica towers over its surrounding area near the back of the park with icy peaks that don’t melt, even in the hottest of Florida days.
+With iceberg-inspired rock work towering over 50 feet tall, once Guests step inside, they are removed from a tropical climate and transported to what SeaWorld likes to call “the bottom of the world.”

 In the video below, SeaWorld’s Brian Morrow, Mike Denninger, and Corey Oxman bring you on an exclusive tour through all areas of Antarctica, including the Empire of the Penguin ride and penguin habitat, Expedition Cafe restaurant, and Glacial Collections gift shop.

 Video – Complete tour of Antarctica at SeaWorld Orlando